Princess Peach: Critical reception

 Bryan Vore of Game Informer praised Super Mario 3D World for being the first game in 25 years of the mainline series since Super Mario Bros.
 2 to include Peach as a playable character, saying that it demonstrated Nintendo's willingness to change the formula.
-Chris Suellentrop, writer for The New York Times, opined that Super Mario Run was not a family-friendly game due to its "stale, retrograde gender stereotypes" and said that Nintendo had failed to update Super Mario for a contemporary audience by beginning the game with Princess Peach being a hostage.
+The New York Times writer Chris Suellentrop opined in 2016 that Super Mario Run was not a family-friendly game due to its "stale, retrograde gender stereotypes" and said that Nintendo had failed to update Peach for a more modern audience by beginning the game with her being a hostage.
+Erik Kain of Forbes rebutted this view towards the game, remarking that it "did in fact, try" to address the criticism by making Peach playable after being rescued and featuring other female playable characters.
 Sam Loveridge of GamesRadar+ felt that in Super Mario Odyssey, Nintendo "was playing him from the start" by beginning the game with Peach being abducted by Bowser and ending it with a scene in which she rejects the romantic advances of both Bowser and Mario.
 He commented that Peach "shrugs off all those years of being the damsel in distress to forge her own path in the world as a single woman" and that in doing so, Nintendo was clearly recognizing its female fanbase.
 Rebekah Valentine of IGN said that Princess Peach: Showtime! was the opportunity to see Peach "defined only by herself" rather than by Mario.
 Following the game's release, Tom Regan of The Guardian found the game to be disappointing and considered it to be "patronising" to its "capable heroine" and a wasted opportunity to celebrate the princess.
 Conversely, Polygon, IGN, and Nintendo Life all responded positively and considered it to be the spotlight she deserved.
 Ashley Bardhan of Eurogamer said that, rather than casting Peach in her usual role of Bowser's victim, the game made her a "girl with some agency" and thought that her future was "no longer doomed with dead-end kidnapping" but now had limitless potential.